victor-rds/docker-etebase/README.md

 ## **:bangbang: Warning** Incompatible Versions

-**Etesync 1.0 and Etebase (Etesync 2.0) database and server are incompatible**, given the end-to-end encryption nature and strucutural changes of this software is impossible to migrate the data withou knowing the users keys.
+**Etesync 1.0 and Etebase (Etesync 2.0) database and server are incompatible**, given the end-to-end encryption nature and structural changes of this software is impossible to migrate the data without knowing the users keys.

-To move the data, one you must create a new instance with a new database, while runing both servers at the same time, use the web client tool or mobile applications to migrate your data, after all users migrated the legacy server can be shutdown.
+To move the data, one you must create a new instance with a new database, while running both servers at the same time, use the web client tool or mobile applications to migrate your data, after all users migrated the legacy server can be shutdown.

-The new images have breaking changes, to avoid any damage, the entrypoint will check if the database is compatible before making any changes.
+The new images have breaking changes, to avoid any damage, the `entrypoint.sh` will check if the database is compatible before making any changes.

 ## Tags

-The following tags are built on latest python image and master branch of EteSync Server
+The following tags are built on latest python image and latest version of Etebase Server

 - `latest` [(tags/latest/Dockerfile)](tags/base/Dockerfile)
 - `slim`  [(tags/slim/Dockerfile)](tags/slim/Dockerfile)